cloudamqp/terraform-provider-cloudamqp/docs/resources/custom_certificate.md

 ## Import

-This resource cannot be imported.
+This resource cannot be imported due to the WriteOnly nature of the certificate data (ca, cert, private_key).
+These sensitive values are never stored in state or returned from the API, making import impossible.